 Our identity-based peer mentoring programs, Hispanic/Latinx Peer Mentor Program (PMP) and the APIDA Peer Advisor Family Network (PAFN), continue to provide space to build community and connection through virtual programming such as study sessions, movie nights, and hang outs.
 Peer mentors are also conducting regular check-ins with mentees to provide ongoing support and connection to resources.

-- The Latinx Leadership Institute (LLI) will begin recruiting a new cohort during Fall 2020 and hold weekly cohort sessions during Spring 2021.
+- The Latinx Leadership Institute (LLI) will hold weekly cohort sessions during Spring 2021.
+Congratulations to this year's cohort!
 Be sure to check the LLI Facebook page for updates.

 - The LGBTQ+ and Leadership Series will launch its four-part leadership development series via Zoom during Spring 2021.
 Subscribe to the QTimes newsletter for updates.

-- The Asian Pacific American Leadership Training Institute (APALTI) will begin recruitment for their Spring 2021 cohort in the coming weeks.
+- The Asian Pacific American Leadership Training Institute (APALTI) has selected its Spring 2021 cohort, with sessions starting in February.

-- The Muslim Institute for Leadership & Empowerment (MILE) will begin recruitment for their Spring 2021 cohort in the coming weeks.
+- The Muslim Institute for Leadership & Empowerment (MILE) has selected its Spring 2021 cohort, with sessions starting in February.

-- The Women’s Asian American Leadership Initiative (WAALI) continues their Fall 2020 weekly cohort sessions and will complete their program the week before Thanksgiving break.
+- The Women’s Asian American Leadership Initiative (WAALI) successfully completed its Fall 2020 session and will open applications for the Fall 2021 cohort in April.

 Lavender and Multicultural Graduations

 The LGBTQ Lavender Graduation Ceremony commemorates graduating LGTBQIA+/ally students.
-This year, 2020 Lavender Graduation will be held online on Thursday, May 14.
-Registration for the virtual event is now closed, but graduates can still reserve their lavender graduation cords by filling out this form: https://virginia.az1.qualtrics.com/jfe/form/SV_6mTLUZNvyHP6HHL.
-Please contact Alex Winkowski (they/them/theirs), Program Coordinator - LGBTQ Student Services, (email@example.com) if you have any questions.
+This year, 2021 Lavender Graduation will likely be held online on Thursday, May 20.
+Informtion about registration for the virtual event and lavender graduation cords will be available by mid-April.
+Please contact Alex Winkowski (they/them/theirs), Program Coordinator - LGBTQ Student Services, (firstname.lastname@example.org) if you have any questions.

-This year's Multicultural Graduation celebration will be held virutally through our website.
-The Multicultural Graduation Website will launch on Friday, May 15, and will honor graduating undergraduates who identify as APIDA - Asian/Pacific Islander/Desi American, Hispanic/Latinx, Middle Eastern/North African, and Native/Indigenous.
-Be sure to check it out and help us recognize and celebrate this vibrant group of graduates!
+This year's Multicultural Graduation celebration will likely be held virutally through our website, with a potential launch date of Friday, May 21.
+The online celebration will honor graduating undergraduates who identify as APIDA - Asian/Pacific Islander/Desi American, Hispanic/Latinx, Middle Eastern/North African, and Native/Indigenous.